source-foundry/Hack/README.md

 You can view the rendering of the web fonts at a range of sizes on the [Hack type specimen](http://chrissimpkins.github.io/Hack/font-specimen.html).

-The web fonts are available in subdirectories of the build directory.
+You can directly download the entire web font archive at this link:

 - [Download Web Font Archive (all)](https://github.com/chrissimpkins/Hack/releases/download/v2.010/Hack-v2_010-webfonts.zip)

+Or you can select the fonts that you need in subdirectories of the build directory:

 - [Download .svg fonts](https://github.com/chrissimpkins/Hack/tree/master/build/svg)
 - [Download .eot fonts](https://github.com/chrissimpkins/Hack/tree/master/build/eot)
 - [Download .ttf fonts](https://github.com/chrissimpkins/Hack/tree/master/build/web-ttf) - **Note**: these differ from the desktop versions and are intended for web use